 14. Requests for Exceptions to Regulations.
-Students may request exceptions to the Graduate School Policies and Regulations, but must submit convincing evidence the exception is needed and is warranted.
-Forms for this purpose may be obtained from the Graduate School or from the web site umaine.edu/graduate/sites/default/files/files/ETR.pdf.
+Students may request exceptions to the Graduate School Policies and Regulations but must submit convincing evidence the exception is needed and is warranted.
+Forms for this purpose may be obtained from the Graduate School or from the web site http://www.umaine.edu/graduate/sites/default/files/files/ETR.pdf.

 15. Withdrawal Procedure.
-To ensure proper posting of their academic and financial records, students who withdraw from graduate study must notify the Graduate School in writing.
+Students who withdraw from graduate study must notify the Graduate School in writing.

 16. Grievance Procedure.
 Recognizing the highly individualized nature of graduate programs, a student filing an academic appeal is encouraged to request that his/her thesis advisor or other faculty member of his/her choice act as a counselor and/or representative at any level of the appeal process which is as follows:

 - The student should discuss the concern with the appropriate faculty member(s);

 - If the concern persists, the student should follow the department’s written appeal procedures if they exist, or if not, consult with the graduate program coordinator or chairperson/school director, (or the college dean, if there is no department);

 - If the complaint remains unresolved, the student should write to the Dean of the Graduate School, outlining the situation, and requesting a review.
 The Dean of the Graduate School or his/her designee will discuss the situation with the college dean and/or appropriate members of the department or graduate program.
 The Dean of the Graduate School or his/her designee will then meet with the student and attempt to resolve the problem;